r3mko/ZMPT101B/README.md

 ZMPT101B( uint8_t _pin )
 ```

-The constructor with the analog input to which it is connected.
+The constructor with the analog input pin to which it is connected.

 ### **getVoltagetAC()**